gipfeli-io/documentation/docs/architecture/security/authentication-session-management.md

 endif
 |#AntiqueWhite|Backend|
 :Create a new session in the database;
-:Create an access token and a refresh token and return;
+:Create an access token and\na refresh token and return;
 |Frontend|
-:Store tokens in local storage and proceed to next page;
+:Store tokens in local storage\nand proceed to next page;
 stop

 @enduml